WSU-mkijowski/lab-1-hashing-mggvroom/README.md

   Why?

-I would've done that because taht would allow every user to have a special hash for thier informtion.
+I would've done that because that would allow every user to have a special hash for thier informtion.